SirBofu/dsda-doom-mbf24/mbf24_spec.md

   - Fixes an MBF21 bug where the super shotgun could potentially get stuck in the lowered state after firing its last shot (default)

 #### In-progress/To-Do
-- Improve handling of FLOATBOB with floating monsters.
 - Additional movement codepointers, such as A_Wander codepointer for aimless monster idle movement.
 - Codepointer to jump to a specified frame if a thing is stuck.
 - Parameterized version of A_SkullAttack that can be used for ground charging enemies.